askillindva/RankRightAnalyzer/replit.md

    - Scoring and recommendation generation

 3. **Data Storage**:
-   - Analysis results stored in SQLite database
+   - Analysis results stored in Streamlit session state
-   - Detailed criterion results maintained separately
+   - In-memory storage for current session only
-   - Timestamp tracking for historical analysis
+   - Data cleared on page reload (no persistence)

 4. **Result Presentation**:
    - Streamlit interface displays scores and recommendations